wp-plugins/image-watermark/readme.txt

 * Watermark image preview
 * Set watermark offset
 * Select post types where watermark will be aplied to images or select adding watermark during any image upload
-* Select from 3 methods of aplying watermark size – original, custom or scaled
+* Select from 3 methods of aplying watermark size: original, custom or scaled
 * Set watermark transparency / opacity
 * Protect your images from copying via drag&drop
 * Disable right mouse click on images